Hiking with kids

 This is my best advice and my daughter loves hearing it.

 Hiking is a great way to get to know each other!
-When hiking you are focused on the activity, the surroundings and perhaps trying to find the right spot for your next step.
+When hiking you are focused on the activity, the surroundings and trying to find the right spot for your next foot step.

 Sometimes you walk silent in your own thoughts, but often you start conversations with the kids that you never would have had (time for) at home.
 Key is that there is nothing else that is competing with your or your kids attention, like social media.